A vegetable is a vegetable, steamed, fried, blended, or juiced..right?

 - Much more energy, the kind that you feel after a really good night's sleep

-Is a juice cleanse the holy grail of weight loss?
+But is juice the holy grail of weight loss?

 The answer depends on you.

 Ok, put down the pitchfork and hear us out.

-If you're already healthy, do daily exercise, and live a pretty active lifestyle, then it's probably not going to net you very much.
+If you're already healthy, do daily exercise, and live a pretty active lifestyle, then you're already drinking juice because you know how good it makes you feel.

 Maybe you had a weekend of travel or questionable eating choices.. then a juice cleanse will absolutely get your eating back on track.

-If you're constantly eating out, coupled with long periods of inactivity, then a juice cleanse will be your most effective tool to reboot your health.
+If you're constantly eating out, coupled with long periods of inactivity, then a juice cleanse will be your most effective tool to get you off your butt.

 PRO TIP: Many folks like you report losing up to 3 pounds of weight each day they're cleansing.